 Many rewards programs use “points,” “miles” or “cash back” systems as an arbitrary gauge for calculating rewards..

 Ideally, find a card that offers a ratio greater than 1:1 of dollars spent to points or miles earned.
-The Marriott Rewards Premier Credit Card coughs up five points for every dollar spent at a Marriott location, with a smaller yield elsewhere.
+Some cards offer up to five points for every dollar spent on specific categories.

 And remember that a card’s value also rests in non-point benefits, such as trip cancellation insurance and concierge services.